 While tolerant of low light, the Parlour Palm will do well in a medium to bright indirect light.
 Keep plant out of direct sun, which can burn the leaves.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
-If it feels soggy, wait for another day or two.
+If it feels soggy, wait for a few days and check again.

 Temperature & Humidity